-You will also have to consider things like:
+You’ll also have to consider things like:

-When all is said and done, coffee machines can be a great addition to your kitchen, provided you get adequate value from them.
+When all is said and done, coffee machines can be a great addition to your kitchen, provided that you get adequate value from them.
 For many consumers, they probably fall into the category of impulse purchase, so give it some thought before diving in.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
-The ratings table is first sorted by star ratings and then alphabetically.
+The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Appliances - April 23rd